Modern Pedagogy: A Comprehensive Guide

 Personalized Learning

-Personalized learning tailors experience in education to the individual learner’s needs and preferences.
+Personalized learning tailors the experience in education to the individual learner’s needs and preferences.
 With the enabling technologies available today, a teacher can individualize learning paths to meet the needs of the students to ensure that they experience the challenges and supports that will lead them to success.

 Collaborative Learning Environments

 Modern pedagogical techniques further outline the aspect of collaboration.
 This means students are allowed to work collaboratively, share ideas, and hence learn from one another.
-This only improves academic achievement but also develops important social and communication skills.
+This not only improves academic achievement but also develops important social and communication skills.

 IIM Ahmedabad’s Accelerated General Management Programme